UT-OSPO/geoscience-hackathon-2025/Teams.md

 <img src="logo.png" style="background-color:white;">

-The first Geoscience Hackathon, organized by the Jackson School of Geosciences and the Open-Souce Program Office at the University of Texas at Austin, took place on **October 4-6, 2024** at the Scholars Lab of the Perry-Castañeda Library.
+The second annual Geoscience Hackathon, organized by the Jackson School of Geosciences and the Open-Source Program Office at the University of Texas at Austin, took place on **October 10-12, 2025** at the Scholars Lab of the Perry-Castañeda Library.

 ConocoPhillips and Sandia National Labs sponsored the event.

 ![](group-photo.jpg)